keptn/keptn/mongodb-datastore/README.md

 The swagger docs are exposed on http://localhost:8080/swagger-ui

 ### launch.json for VS Code

-If you are using VS Code for your development, you can use the following launch configuration for your local deployment to start the process on your local port 8080.
+If you are using VS Code for your development, you can use the following launch configuration for your local deployment to start the process on the local port 8080.
 ```
 {
     // Use IntelliSense to learn about possible attributes.